BillLudwig/Zettelkasten/pages/Dev%2FTypescript.md

+- ## Misc Notes
+	- Since 5.0 All Enums are `literal aka union` enum types for
 - ## Assignment Operators
 	- [[Dev/Typescript]] v4.0 supports three new assignment operators  for logical and `&&=`, logical or `||=`, and nullish coaliscing `??=`.
 This is perfect for writing more ~~confusing~~ concise code. id:: 63936b73-9316-4975-8049-a60fd1e78b7d